 How to choose the best site search software for your website?

 The importance of site search depends on how it could affect your business.
 If it’s done poorly, you can lose users (see reason #3).
 Think about your own behavior: if you end up on a page with an inefficient site search and don’t instantly get the result you’re looking for, you might leave the site and look elsewhere.
 Any user that leaves your site frustrated is a potential customer lost.

 Every search index starts with indexing (crawling or reading) your content.
-Pay attention to the system and platforms your content is on, number of platforms and domains, languages you support as well as crawling frequency and indexing simplicity.
+Pay attention to the system and platforms your content is on, the number of platforms and domains, and languages you support as well as crawling frequency and indexing simplicity.

 Some search providers crawl content automatically, whereas others require you to push the content via API.
 API solutions are usually more precise, as you have full control over what is in the index, although they require development resources and, thus, are much more resource- and time-consuming.

 - Compatibility with your CMS

 Although most of the site search solutions ensure compatibility with the majority of CMS providers (for example, there’s no limit for AddSearch as it integrates with all systems), it’s important to check as your starting point if the chosen site search works with your CMS.
 It is especially important, if you are operating on a legacy CMS, with a custom-coded website or application, or want to connect multiple platforms to a single search index.

 Pay attention to domain number limitations.
 How many domains can you connect?
 Do you want a unique search index to support each domain individually or do you want results to be aggregated into one search?